 The Skeleton Coast is a long coastal stretch of about 500 km / 310 mi in length.
 It is also 40 km /25 mi wide as it goes inland.
 That is a fascinating place.
 However, it is also unforgiving and unsympathetic.
 There is the unpredictable Benguela Current of the Atlantic Ocean that conflicts with the dune and desert landscape of north-western Namibia.

 The name Skeleton Coast came from the fact that many whales washed up along the shore.
 Their skeletons and bones can be seen all along the beach.
 The Himba people, who are settling in the far north-eastern parts of Namibia, used the whale bones for building their huts.
 As well as many shipwrecks we can see along the coast.
 The seas around this coast are rough, frigid, and bring along unpredictable storms and fog.
 As a result, it is giving an eery, cold quality to the environment.
 Hence the name ‘Skeleton Coast.’
 Quite fitting.
 The shipwrecks came along with sailors.
 If any sailors were to have survived and made it to shore, they would have died of thirst on land.
 That is because of the desert terrain and inhospitable nature.

 Explore more of our black and white photography of the scenic Skeleton coast.
-You can license and buy fine art prints as wall art online on my website.
+You can buy fine art prints as wall art online on my website.
 Images are also for sale as stock photos.